 Can I use any bottle to refill?

 Yes.
-In principle, you may use any bottle to refill with cleaning / body care products at our refill station.
+In principle, you may use any bottle to refill with cleaning / body care products at our refill station as long as it indicates a volume.
 We recommend you use standard, sensible sizes bottles so it makes the price easier to work out for our staff at the till.
 Also, for health and safety reasons, we recommend you do not use milk or juice bottles to avoid incidents especially with children.